elevien/math50_2025/unit2.md

 # Concepts

-Expectation, conditional expectation, emperical averages, CLT, Normal random variables and their properties, coefficient of variation, mean vs. median
+Expectation, conditional expectation, emperical averages, CLT, Normal random variables and their properties, coefficient of variation, mean vs. median, log normal (if time permits).

 # Things to practice

-- Calculate expectations by hand and in Python.
+- Calculate expectations by hand and in Python (including conditional expectations).
 - Manipulate normal random variables  (apply linearity of expectation and independence to simplify calculations.)
 - How to use CLT to estimate probabilities of sums (and know when the CLT gives an accurate approximation)
 - Determine if the Normal model is a good model from data based on quantiles.